-I know what you’re thinking: why not get rid of fat all together?
-Our bodies need fat.
-Besides providing us with energy due to its concentrated calories and allowing us to feel fuller, fat is responsible for growth and healthy skin.
-Without fat, say goodbye to your metabolism and the vitamins (A, D, E & K).
+Why not get rid of fat all together?
+Because our bodies need fat.
+Besides providing us with a good amount of energy in its concentrated calories and allowing us to feel fuller, fat is responsible for growth and healthy skin.
+Without fat, say goodbye to your metabolism and the Vitamins (A, D, E and K).